gnip/support/README.md

 Examples are avaialble for the following APIs:

++ Real-time PowerTrack
   + Real-time PowerTrack streaming API - Establish a streaming connection to Twitter PowerTrack and volumee streams, using gzip compression
   + Real-time PowerTrack Rules API -Add, Delete, and List rules on PowerTrack Streams
++ Historical APIs
   + Search API - Send requests to Twitter Search API
   + Historical PowerTrack API - Create and monitor Historical PowerTrack jobs

 ### Language coverage

 We try to provide examples in as many language as is practical.
 These examples are first written back in 2012, and were updated for PowerTrack 2.0 in 2016.
 These examples are mainly in Java, Python, Ruby, and C#.
 There is even some PHP examples sprinkled in.
+Next there will likely be examples in node.
 If you want to share some example code in other languages, please let us know.